Shared Hosting vs. VPS for WordPress WooCommerce Shop

 What hosting type to choose shared or vps?

-A built with WordPress, receiving 500 daily visitors will run great on a shared hosting.
+A website built with WordPress, receiving 500 daily visitors will run great on a shared hosting.
 Sure, this depends on the hosting provider as well, but if you choose a good wordpress hosting plan, your site will be fine.
 Extending the functionality of your WordPress site, by installing different plugins and using complicated themes will gradually slow down your website.
 Receiving more and more traffic will also “help” in slowing it down.
 If your website stores bigger image files (in our case product images) and users are accessing them at once, will also greatly slow down the speed and will damage the performance.

 I figured out that the hosting plan was causing the slow performance of the shop; the shared plan was not enough to guarantee the performance we expected.
 Moving it to a virtual server, where the site got dedicated RAM and CPU, fixed the issue.